|

 "In Dol Amroth he called himself 'Wolfram'."

-"Wolfram," Ribhadda smiled, cynically. "that piece
+"Wolfram."
+Ribhadda smiled, cynically.
+"That

-a necklace and earrings from one of my lady customersright
+lifted a necklace and earrings from one of my lady customersright

 here, in front of two hundred people.
 Nobody saw him do it."